The most important lesson I've learned after years of working remotely is this: time is our most valuable asset.

 One-touch tap to start and stop tasks

-Create eye-catching reports in bar, and share them via email and social media
+Create eye-catching reports in the bar, and share them via email and social media

 Customizable UI with many advanced options available

-Timesheet is a free, Android-only app with a neat interface and series of unique features.
-Like other time trackers, Timesheet has the basics covered: tracking work hours, off hours, task-tracking, project-tracking and client management.
+Timesheet is a free, Android-only time tracking app with a neat interface and a series of unique features.
+Like other time trackers, Timesheet has the basics covered: tracking work hours, off hours, task-tracking, project-tracking, and client management.
 It adds a few bells and whistles, like voice controls and calendar integration, making for an engaging user experience.